Undergraduate Courses and Subjects

 Techniques for Investigation of Disease

-This subject aims to develop a sound practical and theoretical understanding of the scientific investigation of disease by the examination of key experimental techniques in the context of particular diseases.
+This subject provides a sound practical and theoretical understanding of the scientific investigation of disease by the examination of key experimental techniques in the context of particular diseases.
 Students will undertake macroscopic and microscopic examination of diseased tissue to consolidate their understanding of disease processes developed in PATH30001.
 Students will use protein, nucleic acid and morphological analysis methods to aid in their diagnosis of disease.
 This will be complemented by critical analysis of published research papers and computer assisted learning practicals.
-Diseases to be examined include major conditions affecting society eg. Inflammatory bowel disease, Alzheimer’s Disease and Cancer.
-This subject will introduce students to basic principles of laboratory based analytical methods that are currently used in Pathology Research, Diagnostic Pathology and Forensic Pathology.
-PATH30001 PATH30001 *PATH30003
+Diseases to be examined include major conditions affecting society.

 Frontiers in Human Disease